 Marie Laveau’s House of Voodoo is one place where you can get a taste of what Voodoo is.
 They offer psychic readings, as well.

-Explore the haunted Queen Mary ship in Long Beach, California
+8. The RMS Queen Mary ship in Long Beach, California

 The RMS Queen Mary ship in Long Beach, CA was a mail-turned-passenger ship that operated mostly between the United Kingdom and the United States between 1936-1967.

 Upon its retirement in the late 1960s, the Queen Mary reestablished as a tourist destination in Long Beach, CA.

 Legend has it that someone was murdered in one of the ship’s suites and continues to haunt the ship to this day.
 OOOoooOooOh!

 The Queen Mary runs 5 tours, 4 of which are based on the ship’s spooky stories.

 - Haunted Encounters Tour includes a tour of the ship in conjunction with stories about its ghosts!
 Tours run throughout the day.

 - Paranormal Ship Walk runs after dark and is part tour, part spooky story time.

 - Dining with the Spirits includes dinner at Sir Winston’s restaurant onboard the ship, followed by the Paranormal Ship Walk.

 - Paranormal Investigation includes a tour of the ship’s known paranormal hot spots with professional paranormal investigator, Matt Schultz.